khushveerk/5G-communication-/README.md

 Identifiers are used to uniquely recognize any device or subscription to identify its characteristics such as if device is blacklisted or not or any subscription service is allowed or not.

 ## Types of Identifiers  :-

+## 2. Subscription Identifiers

+## 2.1 SUPI:

+MCC : which country subsciber belongs to MNC : defines exact operator in the country MSIN : defines the actual subsciber within operator within the country

+## 2.2 SUCI:

+ Concealed version of SUPI, even if someone "listens" to the signal they will not be able to decrypt it since it is encrypted.

+#  Service Discovery (NRF)

+## 1. What is NRF?

+NRF (Network Repository Function) is a key component in 5G Service-Based Architecture (SBA).

+•It enables service discovery, allowing network functions to register and find each other.

+## 2. Main Functions:

+Registration: Network functions register their services with NRF.
+Discovery: NRF provides endpoints of available services to other network functions.

+## Load Balancing:

+Helps optimize traffic by directing requests to suitable instances.

+## 3. RESTful Interface:

+Uses HTTP REST APIs for communication between network functions and NRF.

+# Registration Management

+## 1. What is Registration Management?

+It's a process in 5G networks for managing user devices' access to the network.

+• Ensures authentication and updates     user information like location.

+## 2. Key Functions:

+ ##• Registration: Devices (UEs)           register with the network via the      Access and Mobility Management nn      Function (AMF).

+ ##• Location Updates: Tracks user          location for efficient resource        allocation.

+ ##• Session Management: Enables            network services based on the          user’s subscription and current        location.

+# Connection Management

+Deals with how a device gets and keeps a connection with the core network.
+Sets up, maintains, and ends connections.

+## Key Parts:

+ ##•Session Setup: Starts                  communication between device and       network.

+ ##•Session End: Stops the connection.

+ ##•Mobility: Keeps the connection
+    while the device moves.

+## RAN Connection Management

+•Manages the connection between the device and the Radio Access Network (RAN).

+•Makes sure the radio link is stable.

+## Mobility Management

+•Manages how a device moves around in the network.

+•Keeps the connection active as users change locations.

+## Session Continuity

+ •Makes sure that a user's session stays active without interruptions.
+Important for maintaining quality during calls or data sessions.